- Graduate and Professional

 Smithsonian Conservation Biology Institute in Front Royal, Virginia, USA

-Payment Deadline: March 6, 2017.
-(Note that your acceptance to the course does not guarantee you a seat in the course.
-Seats are allocated as registration payments are received, and pre-deadline registration is strongly encouraged to ensure your space in the course.)
+March 6, 2017.
+Note: We are still accepting participant payment.
+Your acceptance to the course does not guarantee you a seat in the course.
+Seats are allocated as registration payments are received, and prompt registration is strongly encouraged to ensure your space in the course.

 The total cost for this two-week course is $2925.50 (Course fee of $2100 + Housing and Dining Package of $825.50).
 Those applying as citizens of “less-developed” nations qualify for a reduced course fee of $1200, making the total cost including housing (shared double room) and dining package $2025.50.
 Click HERE to check if your country of citizenship qualifies you for the reduced course fee.
 Your total course payment includes: